-The ICER exceeded the WTP threshold of €20,000 per QALY gained (that is, not cost-effective) when the uptake of HCV testing was set at approximately 8% or less, but remained cost-effective at uptake rates above this value (see Figure 6.12).
-Accordingly, birth cohort testing is cost-effective at low uptake rates (for example, 10%), likely due to the lack of additional capital investment required.
+The ICER exceeded the WTP threshold of \in 20,000 per QALY gained (that is, it was not cost-effective) when the uptake of HCV testing was set at approximately 8% or less, but remained cost-effective at uptake rates above this value (see Figure 6.12).
+Birth cohort testing was cost-effective at low uptake rates (for example, 10%), likely due to the lack of additional capital investment required and pro rata identification and treatment of people with chronic HCV infection.